-Common stock offered 5,294,118 shares of common stock Option to purchase additional shares Up to 794,117 shares of common stock Common stock to be outstanding after the offering 79,313,398 shares of common stock Use of proceeds We intend to use the net proceeds of this offering for general corporate purposes, including future clinical development of BCX7353, continued development of our second generation HAE compounds, including for other indications, and the advancement of our other preclinical rare disease programs.
+Common stock offered 15,533,981 shares of common stock

+Option to purchase additional shares Up to 2,330,097 shares of common stock may include funding the global launch preparation of BCX7353; expanding our global awareness and commercial and manufacturing efforts; expanding our infrastructure, including commercial and manufacturing, to benefit BCX7353 and the rest of our programs; supporting the initiation of the Phase 3 clinical trial for BCX7353, the long term safety study, and all remaining preclinical and clinical studies to support an NDA filing for BCX7353; funding the exploratory Phase 2 trial for acute treatment with BCX7353; and advancing our early-stage programs into clinical trials.
 See "Use of Proceeds."

+Common stock to be outstanding after the offering 96,000,681 shares of common stock

+Use of proceeds We intend to use the net proceeds of this offering for general corporate purposes, which the foreseeable future.

-NASDAQ global select market symbol BCRX NASDAQ global select market symbol Dividend policy BCRX We have never paid cash dividends and do not anticipate paying cash dividends in the foreseeable future.
-We have never paid cash dividends and do not anticipate paying cash dividends in
+NASDAQ global select market symbol BCRX

+Dividend policy We have never paid cash dividends and do not anticipate paying cash dividends in incorporated by reference into, this prospectus supplement and the accompanying prospectus for a discussion of certain factors you should carefully consider before deciding to invest in shares of our common stock.

+Risk factors See "Risk factors" beginning on page S-8 and the other information included in, or

+The number of shares of our common stock to be outstanding after this offering is based on 80,466,700 shares outstanding as of September 8, 2017 and excludes:

-- 13,906,904 shares of common stock issuable upon the exercise of stock options outstanding under our Stock Incentive Plan as of February 28, 2017, at a weighted average exercise price of \$6.21 per share; - 220,373 shares of common stock issuable upon the vesting of restricted stock units outstanding as of February 28, 2017; and - 458,478 additional shares of common stock reserved for issuance under our Stock Incentive Plan and 363,646 additional shares of common stock reserved for issuance under our Employee Stock Purchase Plan as of February 28, 2017.
+• 13,400,694 shares of common stock issuable upon the exercise of stock options outstanding under our Stock Incentive Plan as of August 31, 2017, at a weighted average exercise price of \$6.18 per share;

+· 219,490 shares of common stock issuable upon the vesting of restricted stock units outstanding as of August 31, 2017; and

+• 1,592,532 additional shares of common stock reserved for issuance under our Stock Incentive Plan and 330,270 additional shares of common stock reserved for issuance under our Employee Stock Purchase Plan as of February 28, 2017.